ghaskins/obc-dev-env/baseimage/README.md

 ## Usage Pattern 1 - Local baseimage builds for testing a proposed change

-Note: Most build commands outlined below will attempt to upload one or more artifacts at the conclusion of a successful build.
-Whether this upload will succeed or not depends on whether you have the appropriate credentials established in your environment (see Uploading Permissions below for more details).
-For local building, you generally do _not_ want any credentials set, and you may ignore any errors in the post-processing phase related to upload failures.

 * "make vagrant" will build just the vagrant image and install it into the local environment as "obc/baseimage:v0", making it suitable to local testing.
   * To utilize the new base image in your local tests, run `vagrant destroy` then `USE_LOCAL_OBC_BASEIMAGE=true vagrant up`, also preface `vagrant ssh` as `USE_LOCAL_OBC_BASEIMAGE=true vagrant ssh` or simply export that variable, or Vagrant will fail to find the ssh key.
 * "make docker" will build just the docker image and commit it to your local environment as "openblockchain/baseimage"